ricky19901/event-server/README.md

 ### Utils
 Normally classes full of static methods that can be useful throughout the whole project.
 While this case did not need a utils folder to hold any of these functionalities, it is a useful thing to have in a project.
 Optimally, if the utils become useful to other projects, it is recommended to create a module and set it up within NPM as a package for others to use on future projects.

+## Firebase Integration

+This API interacts with a firebase project that holds all the data and manages authentication and security.
+As such, it will require a user and password for it to properly get access to data within that database.

 ## Aknowledgements

 Hope it helps you out.